TechJunkie is a BOX20 Media Company

 It falls short in a few other ways as well.
 In addition to being expensive, the keyboard lacks a backlight of any kind.
 At $200, most wired mechanical keyboards offer some kind of keylight; some even have per-key lighting at this price range.
 Frankly, we’d say it’s a difficult proposition to give up backlights just to gain access to Bluetooth support.
 The keyboard is powered by two AA batteries, just like the G613, but the battery life is far shorter: it lasts around 6 hours per day when used at an average of five days.
 The device does support being paired with up to four devices at once, and is able to switch just by tapping on a single button.
 Overall, the Filco Majestouch Convertible 2 is a solid keyboard, but for the price, you can get much better wired mechanical keyboards with backlighting and improved customer support.

-SainSonic's keyboards are similar to what we’ve seen from other compact wireless mechanical keyboards, on this list and elsewhere.
-Smaller than most of the other keyboard we’ve looked at, the ANNE Pro is perfect for using with an ultrabook or a tablet while on the go.
-With minimal bezel and full RGB lighting (albeit not per key), SainSonic has provided a solid, if somewhat lackluster mechanical keyboard perfect for using wireless.
+DIERYA’s keyboards are similar to what we’ve seen from other compact wireless mechanical keyboards, on this list and elsewhere.
+Smaller than most of the other keyboard we’ve looked at, this keyboard is perfect for using with an ultrabook or a tablet while on the go.
+With minimal bezel and full RGB lighting (albeit not per key), DIERYA has provided a solid, if somewhat lackluster mechanical keyboard perfect for using wireless.
 With 61 keys, it’s by far the smallest on this list, while still managing to offer backlit keys and quality keycaps.
 Most importantly, the keyboard offers the ability to choose between Brown, Red, and Blue switches when purchasing.
 If you’re looking to write your next novel in Starbucks, buy blue.
 Looking to play games with a keyboard and mouse, buy red.
 Looking for a little bit of both, buy brown.

-The keyboard transmits its signal over Bluetooth, which makes it perfect for the mobile devices it’s set for, but for anyone looking to properly game on the keyboard, you'll need to use the included USB key option for better connections and less lag.
-Unfortunately, there's one major deal breaker with this keyboard: the battery life is abysmal.
-At five hours of operation using medium brightness and just two hours at max brightness, you’ll be lucky to get through an entire day's worth of work at your local coffee shop before you have to charge the keyboard.
+The keyboard transmits its signal over Bluetooth, which makes it perfect for the mobile devices it’s set for, but unfortunately for anyone looking to properly game on the keyboard, there is no included USB key option for better connections and less lag.
+DIERYA quotes up to 100 hours of regular use between charges, it’s a decently long-lasting laptop, though you’ll want to make sure you turn the backlight off if you’re trying to save energy.
 We’ve also heard reports of users having difficulty pairing the keyboard over Bluetooth, thereby having to switch over to using the keyboard with the included wire.
-At $89, SainSonic's ANNE Pro isn’t the most expensive on this list, but unless portability is your number one concern, you’d be better off picking from one of the other keyboards we’ve included above.
+At $48, DIERYA’s keyboard isn’t the most expensive on this list, but unless portability is your number one concern, you’d be better off picking from one of the other keyboards we’ve included above.